 3. Lower Risk of Cancer

-While it may be a fact universally acknowledged that coffee contains cancer-fighting properties, did you know dark roast may contain less of a natural carcinogen compared to lighter roasts?
-Acrylamide is an acid that’s naturally present when coffee (or any starchy food) has been roasted at a high temperature, but it’s been linked to cancer.
+While it may be a fact universally acknowledged that coffee contains cancer-fighting properties, did you know dark roasts may contain less of a natural carcinogen compared to lighter roasts?
+Acrylamide is an acid that’s naturally present when coffee (or any starchy food) has been roasted at a high temperature, but it is been linked to cancer.

 The amount depends on the temperature, the beans, and how long they’re roasted, but dark coffee contains less than its lighter counterparts.
 This may seem counterintuitive since dark roast is subjected to a higher cooking temperature for longer.
 However, research suggests that acrylamide might “cook off” after a time.
 When the beans are first exposed to the high temperatures, the acrylamide levels peak, and then gradually decline.

 You may lose more weight, have a happier digestive system, and reduce your intake of carcinogenic acrylamide if you drink dark roast, but you also aren’t taking in as many antioxidants as you would with a lighter roast.
 The lower amount of chlorogenic acid is responsible for this change.
 However, the greater reduction of acrylamide outweighs the trivial loss of chlorogenic acid.

 The FDA recommends that the average adult limits their caffeine intake to 400 mg per day or less.
 This is about 4-6 cups of coffee brewed at home, but it really depends on the beans you use.
 You might be pleased to note dark roast coffee usually contains slightly less caffeine than a lighter cup.
 One study found 60 mg in a sample of light roast, but only 51 mg for dark.
 However, the exact amount depends on the beans in question.